Global Medical REIT: An Unwarranted Divergence From The Peers

 Plus, according to my short "due diligence" by skimming through some of the related publicly available articles, I haven't found a single inpatient rehabilitation centre that has closed due to the COVID-19.

 The remaining property types that GMRE owns are somewhat defensive.
-It is also hard to imagine how, say, surgical hospitals, acute care hospitals and LTAC hospitals could be negatively affected by the virus.
+It is also hard to imagine how, say, surgical hospitals, acute care hospitals, and LTAC hospitals could be negatively affected by the virus.
 Perhaps, the healthcare offices might to some extent suffer (as the MOB), but they comprise a very tiny share of the total leases (~3%).

 One of four tenants that contributes at least 5% of the annualized base rent faces challenges